dsreddy99/stash/docs/concepts/README.md

 Concepts help you to learn about the different parts of the Stash and the abstractions it uses.

-This concept section is divided into following modules:
+This concept section is divided into the following modules:

 - What is Stash?
   - [Overview](/docs/concepts/what-is-stash/overview.md) provides an introduction to Stash.
 It also give an overview of the features it provides.